Eurydia/notes-on-clean-programming-language/content/appendix-a/stdint.md

 ```

 **Behavior**: converts an integer `a` into a real number.
-The decimal place is zero.
+The decimal place is set to zero.

 **Usage**